rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 a new project or trying to convert an old project to these new conventions, I just run `binit`, which installs and packages the gems within the application while also gitignoring the `vendor/ruby` directory.

+## TL;DR

+* Avoid RVM gemsets for your applications; Bundler solves the same problem in a better way (`bundle install --path vendor`).
+* Check your `.rvmrc` into version control; it's a form of documentation.
+* Always keep a cache of your gem dependencies in version control for your applications using `bundle package`.

+{% highlight text %}
+$ bundle install --path vendor
+$ bundle package
+$ echo 'vendor/ruby' >> .gitignore
+{% endhighlight %}